fd4s/fs2-kafka/docs/src/main/mdoc/admin.md

 title: Admin
 ---

-fs2-kafka also supports part of the Kafka admin API through [the KafkaAdminClient][kafkaadminclient].
-Under the hood, fs2-kafka makes use of Kafka's [AdminClient][admin-client] and supports the same set of [settings](#settings).
+There is partial support for the Kafka admin API through [KafkaAdminClient][kafkaadminclient].
+Internally, this relies on the Java Kafka
+[AdminClient][admin-client] and supports the same settings.

 The following imports are assumed throughout this page.